 Criteria for this more flexible system :

-- have 2 meetings per year to discuss workload and work / life balance
+hold a meeting per year to discuss workload and work/life balance

-This “day schedule” exception to the 35h rule makes sense for remote workers, in particular for sales roles, for whom the liability for overtime above 35h may otherwise be high and difficult to track.
+This “day schedule” exception to the 35h rule makes sense for remote workers, for whom the liability for overtime above 35h may otherwise be high and difficult to track.

 Paid time off and sick leave

 Paid time off is 5 weeks per full year worked in France, i.e. 25 business days.